 It is often obvious when someone is "filled with the Holy Spirit."
 They are calm and internally quiet.
 They listen and respond with few words.
 They are joyful about their faith and they are unafraid to announce the Gospel in season and out.

 That the early church chose to tell us that Barnabas was filled with the Spirit and faith tells us much about him from the perspective of spirituality but little about his personality.
-A companion of St Paul, we know he returned to Jerusalem with Paul to try to settle the dispute about what rites of the Jewish faith Gentiles would have to accept and celebrate.
+A companion of St Paul, we know he returned to Jerusalem with Paul to try to settle the dispute about which rites of the Jewish faith Gentiles would have to accept and celebrate.
 This could not have been an easy task, but Barnabas had living experience of Gentiles coming to faith in Jesus and his testimony, even without words, would have been powerful.
 Barnabas could tell the Jerusalem community there was no doubt that the Gentiles were coming to Jesus and the Gospel with a deep faith and hope.
 More, they were trying to live in love with one another as a sign of their new consecration.

 There are moments in all our lives when we have to stand up for others, even when our friends and family oppose them.
 Because our experience tells us that no one should be reduced to his or her faults, like Barnabas, we can remind anyone who will listen that we have seen and been impressed with the willingness of those being challenged to live with as much integrity as possible, and this can make an enormous difference in the lives of those for whom we speak.

 Today, ask the Spirit to fill you with faith.